puppetlabs/dropsonde/README.md

 submitted by Dropsonde is stored in a private dataset.
 ACLs limit access to only certain number of employees.
-Then each week, a job runs to generate a sanitized and aggregated form of the data for the week which goes into the public dataset that all our tooling depends on.
+Then each week, a job runs to generate a sanitized and aggregated form of the data for the week which goes into the public dataset that all our tooling actually depends on and uses.

 With your own Google Cloud account, you can use that [dataset](https://console.cloud.google.com/bigquery?project=puppetlabs.com:api-project-53122606061) in your own tooling and you can see/contribute to the aggregation queries in its